 Before making any decisions, determine the effect that leasing or purchasing is having on your ROI.
 Depending on the numbers, you can either continue leasing or opt to purchase.

 Maintain Excellent Business Relationships

 Maintaining customer and vendor relationships is one of the most important tasks for any business.
+If you're looking to create an improved cash flow, consider strengthening your current business relationships.
 Despite the introduction of tech enabled processes, a lot of these workflows still require fostering a relationship with customers or vendors.
 As a result of these relationships, you can help ensure reliable sales and a positive cash flow.

 The foundation of customer relationship management comes down to frequent and clear communication, and the delivering of results.
 According to Marshall Freeman: “With trust you generally acquire loyalty between you and your customer.
 This can be crucial when you experience late payments, as customers are generally more encouraged to make payment on time if they have a strong relationship with a vendor or key contact they deal with on a day to day basis.”

 Nurturing your business relationship with clients, vendors and lenders not only helps your business grow, but in times of tight cash flow, they are far more likely to work with you.